Installation Guide

 4

-Choose a location for the sensor
+Choose a location on your farm

 5

-Install the sensor onto the pipeline
+Install the sensor on the pipeline

 • Turn off the water supply before installation